jdockerty/EasyOpenVPNSetup/README.md

 The command `terraform init` is required to enable the usage of the files once it is installed.

-Once Terraform is installed and configured, using `terraform apply` from within the folder will provision the appropriate resources.
+Once Terraform is installed and configured, using `terraform apply` from within the folder will provision the appropriate resources and complete the initial OpenVPN configuration steps.

-*(The full configuration of the server can take a couple of minutes to install everything that is required.)*
+*Note: The full configuration of the server can take a couple of minutes to install everything that is required.*

 ## REST API Response
 Sending a POST request to the server containing the appropriate JSON format will cause it to respond with the relevant output required to paste into an `.ovpn` file and load into the OpenVPN UI client.
 This is demonstrated using Postman below.